 All NZTC qualifications are approved by the New Zealand Qualifications Authority (NZQA), the New Zealand government body that oversees quality assurance for New Zealand qualifications.
 NZQA has put in place systems to ensure consistency of training and assessment, ensuring New Zealand qualifications are valued as credible and robust nationally and internationally.

-The Bachelor of Teaching (Early Childhood Education) and the Graduate Diploma in Teaching (Early Childhood Education) qualifications are approved by the Education Council of Aotearoa New Zealand (Education Council) - the teacher licensing authority in New Zealand.
+The Bachelor of Teaching (Early Childhood Education) and the Graduate Diploma in Teaching (Early Childhood Education) qualifications are approved by the Teaching Council of Aotearoa New Zealand - the teacher licensing authority in New Zealand.
 Graduates are able to apply for provisional teacher registration, which improves their job prospects and the ability for international students to apply for residency.

 A: The New Zealand Qualifications Framework (NZQA) is accepted internationally and graduates holding approved qualifications are highly mobile, with their qualifications being generally recognised in most countries.